 Within the framework of its Master "Artificial Intelligence & Advanced Visual Computing", the LIX, with the support of DATAIA, organizes seminars about "Ethical issues, law & novel applications of AI".

-The goal of these seminars is to welcome recognized researchers, but also PhD students and post-docs, around the field of signal processing and its applications.
+The goal of the Signal Seminars of Paris-Saclay University (S3), organized by the L2S lab at CentraleSupélec, is to welcome recognized researchers, but also PhD students and post-docs, around the field of signal processing and its applications.